ErikOSorensen/StatsOkonomen/content/erik-o-sorensen-cv.md

 N-5045 Bergen, Norway.
 Mobile: (+47) 93 44 22 89. <erik.sorensen@nhh.no>

 # Publications
+- Choice and personal responsibility: What is a morally relevant choice?
+With Alexander W. Cappelen, Sebastian Fest and Bertil Tungodden.
+Forthcoming in **Review of Economics and Statistics**.
 - [You’ve got mail: A randomized field experiment on tax evasion](https://pubsonline.informs.org/doi/10.1287/mnsc.2019.3390).
 With Kristina Bott, Alexander W. Cappelen, and Bertil Tungodden.
-Forthcoming in **Management Science**.
+Published in **Management Science**.
+66(7), 2801–2819, 2020.
 - [Teaching through television: Experimental evidence on entrepreneurship education in Tanzania](https://pubsonline.informs.org/doi/10.1287/mnsc.2019.3321).
 With Kjetil Bjorvatn, Alexander W. Cappelen, Linda Helgesson Sekei and Bertil Tungodden.
 Published in **Management Science**, 66(6), 2308-2325, 2020.
 - [Fairness in bankruptcies: an experimental study](https://pubsonline.informs.org/doi/10.1287/mnsc.2018.3029).
 With Alexander W. Cappelen, Roland I. Luttens and Bertil Tungodden.
 Published in **Management Science**, 65(6), 2832-2841.
 2019.
 - [The Effect of Fast and Slow Decisions on Financial Risk Taking](https://doi.org/10.1007/s11166-017-9252-4).
 With Michael Kirchler, David Andersson, Caroline Bonn, Magnus Johannesson, Matthias Stefan, Gustav Tinghög, and Daniel Västfjell.
 Published in **Journal of Risk and Uncertainty**, 54(1), 37-59.
 2017